Recovery Oriented Mental Health Care

 WOMENS MENTAL HEALTH

-Many mental health conditions, such as depression and bipolar disorder, affect more women than men or affect women in different ways from men
+Many mental health conditions, such as depression and bipolar disorder, affect more women than men or they affect women in different ways than men

 Mann Cafe is an initiative that aims to initiate open discussions about mental health among the members of society.
 Its also a fun place for exhibitions and cultural events led by supporters of MHAT.